Best Dog Car Seat Covers and Backseat Protectors

 Who should skip or keep expectations modest

 You can skip heavy-duty versions for infrequent travellers.
-A simple waterproof bench cover used every few months may be sufficient if road trips are rare and the dog is not a heavy shedder.
+A simple waterproof bench cover used every few months may be sufficient if road trips are rare and the dog isn’t a heavy shedder.

 Key considerations before you click buy